UnionCollege/network-documentation/README.md

-# Union College Network Documentation Application
+# Netdoc - Union College Network Documentation Application
 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-#### A CRUD application built to store the documentation for the Union College network.
+##Purpose
+The main function of this software is to allow for a simple web interface for viewing and editing network documentation.
+This app displays documentation data for network nodes, patch panels, switches, wireless access points, computers, and miscellaneous items.
+The web interface can be used to view and edit this data.

+##Environment
+Netdoc uses Node.js and Express as a webserver, Mongoose to interface with MongoDB databases, and Handlebars as a template engine.

 ## Installation